tytydraco/yessleep/out/The_Rattle_of_Rain.md

 Shaking, I once again tried to hoist him up around the waste, but nothing was working, and what was worse was that he now seemed to be sinking.

 “What is this?!”, he asked, his voice quivering.
-“What’s happening to me?!”
+“What’s happening to me?!!”

 “I don’t know.
 It’s…” I had him wrapped around the torso, pushing against the ground with all my might.
-“It’ll be fine.”
+“It’ll be fine…”

-“Aaron please…”, Hannah pleaded, tears streaming silently down her face.
+“Get him out of there!!”
+Hannah yelled.
+Tears were streaming down her face now.
 “Aaron please get him out of th-“

 *CRACK.*